Giskard-AI/giskard-hub/script-docs/oss/sdk/business.rst

     df = pd.DataFrame({
         "samples": [
-            "Giskard is a great tool for testing and evaluating LLMs.", "Giskard Enterprise offers a comprehensive suite of tools for testing and evaluating LLMs.", "Giskard was founded in France by ex-Dataiku employees."
+            "Giskard is a great tool for testing and evaluating LLMs.", "Giskard Hub offers a comprehensive suite of tools for testing and evaluating LLMs.", "Giskard was founded in France by ex-Dataiku employees."
         ]
     })